-NZ Transport Agency A7 Traffic management plans (TMPs) A7.4.2 Layout diagrams CoPTTM sets out the minimum requirements for TTM.
-Elements from two or more layouts may be used to produce the required design.
-The layout diagrams must be of a standard which: allows the STMS to install the equipment correctly ensures the layout is fit for purpose provides protection for the activity allows for any worksite constraints.
+A7.4.2 LayoutCoPTTM sets out the minimum requirements for TTM.
+Elements from twodiagramsor more layouts may be used to produce the required design.

+The layout diagrams must be of a standard which:

+- allows the STMS to install the equipment correctly

+- ensures the layout is fit for purpose

+- provides protection for the activity

+- allows for any worksite constraints.

 Where conflict appears to occur between layout diagrams and the text or tables, then the text or tables will take precedence.

 Particular consideration will be needed where an increased level of hazard is identified.
-Examples of these include: activities at or near intersections or commercial and other entrances where there are many turning and manoeuvring movements where there are pedestrian and cyclist amenities on- or off-ramps activities adjacent to rail crossings (consult with railway authorities) vertical and horizontal curves (hills and corners).
-The worksite-specific requirements for TMPs, a blank TMP form and the schedule of specific job requirements for traffic management and safety form are contained in section E, appendix A. A7.5 Generic tr affic management plan (GTMP) A7.5.1 Lodging a Repetitive activities may have GTMPs.
-GTMP The repetition could be either: 4 • the same type of activity at similar locations (eg edge break repairs on a straight stretch of road) • returning to the same worksite to perform the same activity (eg mowing a centre island once a month).
-These repetitive activities may be performed by: network maintenance contractors utility maintenance contractors
+Examples of these include:

+- activities at or near intersections or commercial and other entrances where there are many turning and manoeuvring movements - where there are pedestrian and cyclist amenities - on- or off-ramps - activities adjacent to rail crossings (consult with railway authorities) - vertical and horizontal curves (hills and corners).
-- gardening contractors

-- sports organisations
+The worksite-specific requirements for TMPs, a blank TMP form and the schedule of specific job requirements for traffic management and safety form are contained in section E, appendix A.

+A7.5 Generic traffic management plan (GTMP)

-- others as approved by the RCA (the GTMP is not usually suitable for the overall planning of a construction contract, however where there are repetitive closures the contractor may apply to use a GTMP).
+A7.5.1 Lodging a Repetitive activities may have GTMPs.
+GTMP The repetition could be either: • the same type of activity at similar locations (eg edge break repairs on a straight stretch of road) • returning to the same worksite to perform the same activity (eg mowing a centre island once a month).
+These repetitive activities may be performed by: network maintenance contractors utility maintenance contractors gardening contractors sports organisations • others as approved by the RCA (the GTMP is not usually suitable for the overall planning of a construction contract, however where there are repetitive closures the contractor may apply to use a GTMP).
 The GTMPs must be approved by the TMC and may be issued for a maximum time period of 12 months.

-A GTMP must be resubmitted to the RCA for approval if it has been modified to accommodate:

-- additional hazards - statutory changes

-a lesser degree of protection.

-A7.5.2 UsingThe GTMPs may not be appropriate for every situation and it is the responsibility of the contractor, RCA and the engineer to check for this.

-Notifying the TMC

-Prior to using the GTMP the TMC must be notified of the GTMP number, the diagram(s) being used, the location and the date and time of the works to be undertaken and the STMS/TC in charge.
+A GTMP must be resubmitted to the RCA for approval if it has been modified to accommodate: additional hazards statutory changes a lesser degree of protection.
+A7.5.2 Using GTMPs The GTMPs may not be appropriate for every situation and it is the responsibility of the contractor, RCA and the engineer to check for this.
+Notifying the TMC Prior to using the GTMP the TMC must be notified of the GTMP number, C the diagram(s) being used, the location and the date and time of the works to be undertaken and the STMS/TC in charge.
 The TMC may stipulate the method and extent of notification.

-Actions on site

-Each time a GTMP is used the following actions must be completed:

-- Check that the diagram used is appropriate for the site Refer section E, appendix A for the checking process for generic TMPs - Complete the onsite record Refer section E, appendix A.
+Actions on site Each time a GTMP is used the following actions must be completed: • Check that the diagram used is appropriate for the site - Refer section E, appendix A for the checking process for generic TMPs • Complete the onsite record - Refer section E, appendix A.

+Traffic control devices manual part 8 CoPTTM